 Post

-The Execution Layer for AI Agents — Managed Platforms like AI Foundry, OpenAI & Copilot Studio — Embedded Runtimes like Power Platform & VSCode
+The Execution Layer for AI Agents & Agentic Workflows **—** Managed Platforms like AI Foundry, OpenAI & Copilot Studio **—** Embedded Runtimes like Power Platform & VSCode

 The Platform Is the Agent.
 Choosing Your AI Runtime for Models, MCP, and Tools.

-The Execution Layer for AI Agents — Managed Platforms like AI Foundry, OpenAI & Copilot Studio — Embedded Runtimes like Power Platform & VSCode
+The Execution Layer for AI Agents & Agentic Workflows **—** Managed Platforms like AI Foundry, OpenAI & Copilot Studio **—** Embedded Runtimes like Power Platform & VSCode

 Key Takeaways

-• A runtime hosts the full agent stack: model, tools, MCP servers, governance.
+• The agent runtime hosts the full stack for deploying agents and agent workflows: model, tools, MCP servers, governance.
 It’s not just an inference endpoint anymore.

 • Managed cloud platforms (AI Foundry, Bedrock, OpenAI, Copilot Studio) give you enterprise data residency, RBAC, and audit trails — this is where production agents belong.